 Post questions, get answers, share insights, discuss Rails topics, and connect with other students who are pursuing similar goals.

-Your access never expires!
-There is no time limit to complete the course, and you can revisit all the material whenever you want.
+This is not a monthy subscription, so there's no time limit to complete the course.
+You can revisit all the material whenever you want.
 It's the perfect environment for learning at your own pace, and on your own time.

 Personalized Proof of Completion

 When you've completed the course, you can easily showcase your accomplishment by sharing the link to your personal alumni page.

 “The examples in your course helped me learn Rails and not be afraid of it.
 I am beginning to speak Rails and more importantly THINK like Rails.” — Francis Trujillo

 Learn & Become More Confident With Rails

 For new Rails developers who want to become more confident with Rails, this course is designed just for you!